irmen/prog8/docs/source/syntaxreference.rst

 **arrays:** you can split an array initializer list over several lines if you want.
 When an initialization value is given, the array size in the declaration can be omitted.

+**numbers:** unless prefixed for hex or binary as described below, all numbers are decimal numbers.
+There is no octal notation.

 **hexadecimal numbers:** you can use a dollar prefix to write hexadecimal numbers: ``$20ac``